Dublin: Cycling

 The 2011 census indicated that 5.9% of commuters in Dublin cycled.
 A 2013 report by Dublin City Council on traffic flows crossing the canals in and out of the city found that just under 10% of all traffic was made up of cyclists, representing an increase of 14.1% over 2012 and an 87.2% increase over 2006 levels.
-The increase was attributed to measures such as the Dublinbikes bike rental scheme, the provision of cycle lanes, public awareness campaigns to promote cycling and the introduction of the 30 km/h city centre speed limit.
+The increase was attributed to measures such as the Dublinbikes bike rental scheme, the provision of cycle lanes, public awareness campaigns promoting cycling, and the introduction of the 30 km/h city centre speed limit.

 Dublin City Council began installing cycle lanes and tracks throughout the city in the 1990s, and as of 2012 the city had over 200 km of specific on- and off-road tracks for cyclists.
 In 2011, the city was ranked 9th of major world cities on the Copenhagenize Index of Bicycle-Friendly Cities.
 The same index showed a fall to 15th in 2015, and Dublin was outside the top 20 in 2017.

 Dublinbikes is a self-service bicycle rental scheme which has been in operation in Dublin since 2009.
-Sponsored by JCDecaux and Just Eat, the scheme consists of hundreds of unisex bicycles stationed at 44 terminals throughout the city centre.
-Users must make a subscription for either an annual Long Term Hire Card or purchase a three-day ticket.
+Sponsored by JCDecaux and Just Eat, the scheme comprises hundreds of unisex bicycles stationed at 44 terminals across the city centre.
+Users must either subscribe to an annual Long Term Hire Card or purchase a three-day ticket.
 As of 2018, Dublinbikes had over 66,000 long-term subscribers making over 2 million journeys per year.